kinjames/jkmfarms/README.md

 Feel free to customize the content in each HTML file to better suit your farm's specific details.
 Update images in the 'img' directory with your own high-quality pictures.

 ## Deployment
-Once you're satisfied with the changes, deploy the website on your preferred hosting platform.

 ## Support
 If you encounter any issues or have questions, feel free to contact us at [your-email@example.com].